 Well, I did have a good time with Yakuza 0 in any case.
-I loved its story, it was a visual spectacle, the men were hot, yet now that I am finished, a single thought dominates all others: What a waste of my FUCKING time.
+I loved its story, it was a visual spectacle, and the men were hot.
+Yet now that I am finished, a single thought dominates all others: What a waste of my FUCKING time.

-Series protagonist Kiryu is burdened with a property management side-gig where you buy up various buildings, invest in their improvement, and then assign staff to collect revenue.
+Series protagonist Kiryu is burdened with a property management side-gig where you buy up various buildings.
+You invest in their improvement and then assign staff to collect revenue.
 Meanwhile, his counterpart in Osaka, Goro Majima, is tasked with operating a cabaret club.
 A job that involves scouting for women to serve your clients, signing contracts with other businesses, and a lot of grinding to accrue fans.

-Now I love me some management sims and would probably play games with these kinds of mechanics just on their own.
+Now I love me some management sims.
+I would probably play games with these kinds of mechanics just on their own.
 However, as a side-quest to a semi-linear action game, these management jobs end up far outstaying their welcome while also being too simplistic to ever feel truly engaging.

 Kiryu just ends up repetitively running around town to collect money from his office to then buy new buildings with, which generate more money so you can buy even more expensive buildings.
 It’s a waiting game that asks you to slowly grind towards ever-increasing wealth, but it offers nothing active for you to be busy with.
 Sometimes you have to beat up a generic group of enemies to resume your money flow and sometimes you need to do a button-mashing mini-game to collect your money.
 That’s it.

 The cabaret club is more involved, as you balance what staff to bring with you to any night to cover anything your customers might want.
 You level up each girl individually and can customize your real stars to make them even better or more specialized.
 It’s surprisingly good, but really loses its luster as you need to repeatedly grind out 3-minute sessions without any short-term goals to work towards.
 It takes hours of work before you can bring down one of your five rivals.